DFHack/dfhack/docs/dev/Lua API.rst

       optionActions: list of option specifications

-  and returns a list of positional parameters -- that is, all strings that are neither options nor argruments to options.
+  and returns a list of positional parameters -- that is, all strings that are neither options nor arguments to options.
 Options and positional parameters can appear in any order on the commandline, as long as arguments to options immediately follow the option itself.